zjmagou/MLYPGrain2024/README.md

 Data preprocessing is automated into python files: `cwave.py` and `nasa_cwave.py` converts tasmax and tasmin data into CW and HW frequencies, and `cut_to_size.py` clips climate data to the bounds of the MLYP provinces.

 The models and methods outlined in this study are implemented through Jupyter notebooks of different functions.
-Training of ConvAEs is done in `autoencoder.ipynb` and the benchmark model in `yaumain.ipynb`. `modelsort.ipynb` is used to produce `coldwave_order.csv` and `heatwave_order.csv`, which can be found on Zenodo. `plots.ipynb` might be useful if figures are to be reproduced.
+Training of ConvAEs is done in `autoencoder.ipynb`. `modelsort.ipynb` is used to produce `coldwave_order.csv` and `heatwave_order.csv`, which can be found on Zenodo. `plots.ipynb` might be useful if figures are to be reproduced.
 The main notebook where RF Regression is trained and projection is made is`rf_and_models.ipynb`, and it is structured as follows:

 1. Data preprocessing and auxiliary methods for modeling
 2. ConvAE spatio-temporal (via stAE) / spatial (via sAE) dimension reduction on observed data